ibm-ncee-bobathons/bobathon-hungary/Lab 3 - Building an event-driven agentic AI system with Apache Kafka on Confluent Cloud and watsonx Orchestrate/README.md

 Create a Kafka topic using Bob

-If you have access to Bob, you can optionally ask Bob to create the topic for you using Python Code.
+If you have access to Bob, you can ask Bob to create the topic for you using Python Code.
 Bob will ask you about your credentials and will proceed in creating the topic for you.
 For example, this is the instruction in natural language to ask Bob to perform the tasks:

 “Hi Bob, create a python code to create a topic on Confluent Cloud called "inventory.transactions", make the number of partitions and retention configurable, and create an .env file and I will fill it with my Confluent Cloud details and credentials.
 Create "bob/confluent-agents" as my working directory for the project.
 For this task configure 1 partition and infinte retention (-1ms)”